Does this test have other names?

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your healthcare provider.

-If you have symptoms of Alzheimer disease, low levels of beta amyloid protein, and high levels of tau protein, your doctor may suspect Alzheimer disease.
+If you have symptoms of Alzheimer disease, low levels of beta amyloid protein, and high levels of tau protein, your healthcare provider may suspect Alzheimer disease.

 How is this test done?